pixelny/handbook/benefits-and-perks.md

 ### Vacations & Holidays

-Pixel offers 3 weeks of paid vacation, a few extra personal days to use at your discretion, and the standard national holidays every year.
-This is a guideline, so if you need a couple extra days, no problem.
-We don’t track your days off; we use the honor system.
-Just make sure to check with your team before taking any extended absence, so they’re not left in the lurch.
+Pixel offers 3 weeks of paid vacation and the standard national holidays every year.
+Make sure to check with your team before taking any extended absence.

 ### Summer Hours

-During summer, we work 4-day work weeks, aka "summer hours".
+During summer, half days on Fridays, aka "summer hours".
 Summer hours are in effect from May 1 through August 31 each year.
 (An employee who've just been hired may have to complete a training program per their team lead to be eligible).

 ### Sabbatical